 The xx tendon(s) in compartment xx of the right wrist appear generally thickened with loss of the normal fibrillar pattern, consistent with tendinopathy.
-Application of Doppler reveals hyperaemia of the tendon.
-No tears seen.
+Application of Doppler reveals hyperaemia of the tendon sheath.

 Appearances are consistent with right tenosynovitis.
 No tear seen.